marshmll/marshmll/README.md

 - 🤔 Exploring new technologies and developing software engineering solutions
 - 🎓 Studying Computer Science in the Pontifical Catholic University of Paraná (PUCPR), Brazil
 - 💼 Free-time game engine and low-level developer
-- 🌱 Learning about Database Architecture, Computer Networking and x86-64 Operating Systems Development
+- 🌱 Learning about MOS6502 CPU architecture

 ## My Skills